kaBeech/serious-shanns/README.md

 ## Any issues?
 If you notice any, please feel free to open an issue!

+The Light weight version needs a little bit of refining (the x-height seems to be off for some glyphs).
+I improved it for the Light Italic stlye (where it was especially noticable) but I have not yet improved it for Light Original

 Please note that so far I have only been using the original SeriousSans.tff.
 The other styles have been reviewed but are largely untested

 ## License